 Main Findings:

-• Ely is the most accessible city in the UK, ranking highest for both the number of accessible attractions and the number of disabled parking spaces.
+- Ely is the most accessible city in the UK, ranking highest for both the number of accessible attractions and the number of disabled parking spaces.

-• Chichester, in third place, also took the top spot for two ranking factors: accessible restaurants, and number of disabled public toilets.
+- Chichester, in third place, also took the top spot for two ranking factors: accessible restaurants, and number of disabled public toilets.

-• Liverpool ranked best for the number of wheelchair licensed taxis per 1,000 people, despite ranking 14th overall.
+- Liverpool ranked best for the number of wheelchair-licensed taxis per 1,000 people, despite ranking 14th overall.

-• Wells, Somerset, ranked best for the number of nearby accessible hotels available.
+- Wells, Somerset, ranked best for the number of nearby accessible hotels available.

-• Seven of the top 10 most accessible cities are based in England, two are in Scotland, and one is in Northern Ireland.
+- Seven of the top 10 most accessible cities are based in England, two are in Scotland, and one is in Northern Ireland.
 No Welsh cities made it into the top 10.

-• Birmingham, the second largest city in the UK, also ranked as the second-worst city for accessibility.
+- Birmingham, the second largest city in the UK, also ranked as the second-worst city for accessibility.

-“Working with mobility scooter users and care workers on a daily basis, we know firsthand how difficult and frustrating it can be to navigate the country as a disabled person – whether making a short-trip within the same city, or attempting to travel across the UK.
+“Working with mobility scooter users and care workers on a daily basis, we know firsthand how difficult and frustrating it can be to navigate the country as a disabled person – whether making a short trip within the same city or attempting to travel across the UK.

 This ranking highlights the cities that have gone above and beyond to cater to the needs of disabled individuals, making travel more seamless and stress-free.
 However, it also highlights just how diverse the facilities for disabled individuals can be city-by-city, with many cities leaving much room to be desired.

-It’s clear that our disabled population is woefully under-served and neglected in many areas of the UK, and this is a key part of any city’s infrastructure that needs to be considered and improved moving forwards.”
+It’s clear that our disabled population is woefully under-served and neglected in many areas of the UK, and this is a key part of any city’s infrastructure that needs to be considered and improved moving forward.”

 Most Accessible Cities in the UK: